Back to all posts

 The flapper is the rubber seal at the bottom of your tank that lifts when you flush.
 Over time, it can warp, crack, or get covered in mineral buildup, preventing it from creating a watertight seal.
 This is the number one reason for a running toilet.
 To replace it, simply unhook the old flapper from the overflow pipe and the chain from the flush lever.
 Take the old one with you to the hardware store to find an exact match.
 Installing the new one is as easy as clipping it into place.
 If this fix doesn’t solve the issue, you might have a more complex problem that requires professional toilet repair.

-Adjust the Chain Length
+How to Get the Chain Length Just Right

 The small chain connecting the flush lever to the flapper plays a big role.
 If the chain is too short, it will pull on the flapper, preventing it from sealing completely.
 If it’s too long, it can get caught underneath the flapper, also breaking the seal.
 You’re looking for the sweet spot: the chain should have just a little bit of slack when the flapper is closed, about half an inch.
 You can easily adjust the length by moving the clip to a different link on the chain.
 It’s a quick adjustment that can make all the difference and stop that annoying phantom flushing for good.

-Fix the Fill Valve
+How to Adjust or Replace the Fill Valve

 The fill valve is the tall assembly inside the tank that refills the water after you flush.
 If this valve is faulty or broken, it might not shut off properly, causing water to run continuously.
 You can tell the fill valve is the problem if water keeps running even after the tank is full, or if you hear hissing sounds long after a flush.
 While you can buy a replacement kit at a home improvement store, installing it can be a bit tricky.
 If you’re not comfortable with the process or if a broken valve is causing a major leak, our emergency plumbing team is always available to help.

-Clean Out Mineral Buildup
+How to Safely Clean Out Mineral Buildup

 Here in Metro Detroit, we have hard water, which means it’s full of minerals that can build up inside your toilet tank.
 Over time, this sediment can form a crusty ring around the opening where the flapper sits, preventing it from sealing tightly.
 After turning off the water and draining the tank, use a scrub brush or an old sponge with some white vinegar to clean the rim of the flush valve seat.
 Removing this buildup will help the flapper create a perfect seal and stop the leak.
 This simple bit of maintenance can extend the life of your toilet’s internal parts.

-Set the Right Water Level
+How to Set the Correct Water Level in the Tank

 If the water level in your tank is too high, it will constantly spill into the overflow tube, triggering the fill valve to run nonstop.
 Look inside your tank; you should see a fill line marked on the porcelain or the overflow tube itself.
 The water should stop about an inch below the top of the tube.
 If it’s too high, you’ll need to adjust the float on your fill valve.
 Depending on the model, you can do this by turning an adjustment screw or sliding a clip down.
 Lowering the float will cause the fill valve to shut off sooner, saving water and stopping the run.